acl-devsign-winter-2018/projects/midterm/README.md

 * Typical browsing behaviors
 * Goals while using your site

-Think carefully about user **stories** here.
-How would each user find your app in the first place?
-What would they have in mind as they arrive?
-What specific steps would they take in (hopefully) arriving at their goal?
-What discoveries might they make along the way?
+Think carefully about user **stories** here:

+* How would each user find your app in the first place?
+* What would they have in mind as they arrive?
+* What specific steps would they take in (hopefully) arriving at their goal?
+* What discoveries might they make along the way?

+Your answers to these questions will help determine how you structure your content and data.

 ### UX Strategy Document